LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-### Step 5 - Consumer request conversation
+### Step 5 - Consumer Requests a Conversation

+In this step, the consumer will request a new conversation.

 **Note**:

-* Upon Survey creation (BOT STUDIO) it has to be assigned to a skill.
+* Upon Survey creation (in the Bot Studio), a skill must be assigned to the survey.
 If no skills are assigned then the survey will not be triggered.

 * In order to trigger the survey, start a conversation on the account and skill on which you’ve defined the survey and bring the conversation to an end, either from the consumer or the agent side.

-* Only conversations with assigned skill with assigned survey will be able to trigger the survey.
-If a conversation is “unassigned” no survey will be triggered.
+* If a conversation is “unassigned” no survey will be triggered.

 * A survey is triggered based on the last skill of the conversation.

-Request Example:
+Input the following command.
+Note that this is simply a Conversation Request example, your own request will be populated with the relevant information:

 ```json
 {"kind":"req","id":"0","type":"cm.ConsumerRequestConversation","body":{"channelType":"MESSAGING","ttrDefName":null,"campaignInfo":{"campaignId":418732213,"engagementId":425842913},"conversationContext":{"visitorId":"NmNDQ5OWU1MjM1NjBlZTAz","sessionId":"DHE_fICSTZ2gx5IsljFcwQ","interactionContextId":"1","type":"SharkContext","lang":"en-US"}}}
 ```

-In the response you will get the new conversationId.
+In the response you will receive the new conversationId.

 ```json
 {